IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

     - is initialized to a `System.Collections.Generics.Dictionary<<TKey,TValue>` instance that. ❌✔
       - Uses `char` for the key corresponding to the operators +, -, *, and /. ❌✔
       - Has values that correspond with the Add, Subtract, Multiple, and Divide methods. ❌✔
-  - Write a `Calculate` method ❌✔
+  - Implement a `TryCalculate` method following "TryParse" pattern ❌✔
-    - with a `string` parameter corresponding to a `calculation` such as "3 + 4", "42 - 2" ❌✔
+    - Valid `calculation` expressions include such strings as "3 + 4", "42 - 2", etc. ❌✔
-    - If there is no whitespace around the operator, you can assume the `calculation` is invalid and invoke the `WriteLine` property with an error message. ❌✔
+    - If there is no whitespace around the operator, you can assume the `calculation` is invalid and return false.
+Similarly if the operands are not integers. ❌✔
-    - Use `string.Split()` and pattern matching to parse the string ❌✔
+    - Use `string.Split()`, pattern matching, logical and operators to parse the string in their entirety ❌✔
     - Index into the `MathematicalOperations` method using the operator parsed during pattern matching to find the corresponding implementation and invoke it. ❌✔
 - Implement the Program class to instantiate the calculator and invoke it based on user input from the console. ❌✔
+- Be sure to use the `WriteLine`/`ReadLine` properties on `Program` for testing the input and output of your program. ❌✔

 ## Extra Credit

 Do one of the following two options (or both if you want extra, extra credit) :)

 - Refactor the redirect portion of the `Program` class into 'ProgramBase`
-- Move ProgramBase into a ConsoleUtilities assembly to be used in other console based projects
+- Move ProgramBase into a ConsoleUtilities assembly to be used in other console-based projects
+- Use generics the mathematical operations methods and consider using generic constraints (requires .NET 7.0)

 ## Fundamentals